 This fix interfaces LAMMPS to a "collective variables" or "colvars" module library which allows to calculate potentials of mean force (PMFs) for any set of colvars, using different sampling methods: currently implemented are the Adaptive Biasing Force (ABF) method, metadynamics, Steered Molecular Dynamics (SMD) and Umbrella Sampling (US) via a flexible harmonic restraint bias.
 The colvars library is hosted at http://colvars.github.io/

-There are example scripts for using this package with LAMMPS in examples/USER/colvars.
+There are some example scripts for using this package with LAMMPS in the examples/USER/colvars directory.

-The only mandatory argument to the fix is the filename to the colvars input file that contains all input that is independent from the MD program in which the colvars library has been integrated.
+The only mandatory argument to the fix is the filename to the colvars input file that contains the input that is independent from the MD program in which the colvars library has been integrated.

-The input keyword allows to specify a state file that would contain the information required in order to continue a calculation from a prerecorded state.
+The input keyword allows to specify a state file that would contain the restart information required in order to continue a calculation from a prerecorded state.
 Fix colvars records it state in binary restart files, so when using the read_restart command, this is usually not needed.

 The output keyword allows to specify the output prefix.
 All output files generated will use this prefix followed by the “.colvars.” and a word like “state” or “traj”.